-In the NSROC Region, Professional, Scientific and Technical Services is the most productive industry, generating $9,430 million in 2017/18.
+In the NSROC Region, Professional, Scientific and Technical Services most productive industry, generating $10,157 million in 2018/19.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 National Economics (NIEIR) - Modelled series